Coba Ruins and Everything About Visiting

 Touring Coba ruins

 If you have limited time, choose the trail to your left.
 It will take you to the more spectacular parts of the site including the largest structure.
 The main pyramid is 42 meters tall (138 feet).
 Some will say this is the highest in the Yucatan peninsula.
-Although Calakmul Mayan ruins has taller temples.
+Although Calakmul Mayan ruins have taller temples.

 Hiring a guide for touring Coba ruins